 Zelensky's New Clothes

-Normal rules don't apply this year
+Normal rules no longer apply

 Many supporters of Ukrainian President Volodymyr Zelensky secretly believe that he is not even remotely qualified for the presidency, but they continue to entertain this possibility because their fellow citizens and the media and politicians seem to be doing so.